History of seizures with global developmental delay, clinical features of Menkes disease present, low serum copper levels.

 Diffuse progressive cerebral and cerebellar atrophy is seen, with myelination disorder in the form of delayed or demyelination.

 Intracranial vessels are elongated and tortuous, as seen on conventional images but better seen on MRA.
-Ischaemic strokes are a known complication.
+Ischemic strokes are a known complication.

 - 1. Pediatric Neuroradiology: Head and neck, spine - By Paolo Tortori-Donati, Andrea Rossi (MD.), Roberta Biancheri